Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Achievabiliy Proof of Theorem 1: Proposed System and Scheme Design

 Moreover, the power exponents $A_1$ and $A_2$ are defined as $A_1\in[0,\alpha_2]$ and $A_2\in[0,1]$.
 Mathematically, the transmitted and received signals are written as

 As we can see from the received signals, if $A_2 \leq \alpha_1$, the undesired unicast symbols are dissolved into the noise.
 If $A_2 \textgreater \alpha_1$, the designed power allocation policy will ensure that all the three unicast symbols intended for $\text{Rx}_2$ are received by $\text{Rx}_1$ with the same power level.
-Similar to \cite{hao2017achievable}, for (8b) and (8c), using the proof in \cite[Appendix A]{hao2017achievable} and considering that each receiver decodes the multicast part splitting from private messages and the common message successively, the following DoF tuple is achievable.
+Similar to \cite{hao2017achievable}, for (8b) and (8c), utilizing the proof in \cite[Appendix A]{hao2017achievable} and considering that each receiver decodes the common part splitting from the unicast messages and the multicast message successively, the following DoF tuple is achievable.

 At $\text{Rx}_1$, we have

 where $d_{p2}$ denotes the DoF for $W_{p,2}$.

 Accordingly, the achievable sum-DoF is defined as